Aufiero/gitPlayground/README.md

-# This is a git playground repository
+# This is a git playground repository.